tsandall/aoc2020/README.md

 ```

 Then you can evaluate `part1` and `part2` to produce the answers.
 Part 2 takes about a minute to run.

+# Day 9

+The `array.slice` built-in function came in handy here as the rules can easily create the window of numbers to inspect.
+Part 2 took about a minute to return on my machine.
+Given the size of the cross-product (~1M elements), this is not surprising.

+# Day 10

+More `http.send` trickery for Part 2.
+This time HTTP response caching was important for memoizing the results of the calculation.